abunaiim25/abunaiim25/README.md

 ![Screenshot 2023-01-30 214139](https://user-images.githubusercontent.com/75266387/215523190-e9f40e85-9367-4c01-9631-a48aa3f06282.png)

 Hello, It's me Abu Naiim.
-I am a Software Engineer.
-Now I am working on Software Development side.
+I am Full-Stack Web Developer.
+I am working on web & mobile application development more than 2 years.
+Usually I do web development using Laravel & React.js.
+I am always ready to learn any new technology and also looking for new opportunities to learn and progress.
 Contact Me:  abu15-13860@diu.edu.bd